 If you need to edit an invoice or wish to update a single invoice without reloading the entire list (and losing your selection), you can right-click for more options (such as View Invoice, Refresh Data and Mark as Exported).

 If invoices are exported in Draft status then they can be edited and deleted in Xero, but payments can't be applied.
-If you initially export them in Draft status then you will need to export them again later in Approved status in order to export the related payments.
+If you initially export them in Draft status then you will need to export them again later in Approved status to export the related payments.
 You can change the export status at the bottom of the page.

 Invoices need to be exported and have an Approved Status in Xero before associated payments can be exported.